jonasthewolf/gsn2x/doc/src/modular_extension.md

 1) Complete View (default to: `complete.svg`)
 2) Architecture View (default to: `architecture.svg`)

+You can only change the file names of these additional views.
+They are put in the directory that all input files have in common.
+The `-o` option can be used for these views, too.

 If the argument view should not be updated, use the `-N` option.
 If the complete view should not be output, use the `-F` option.
 If the architecture view should not be output, use the `-A` option.